Jon Morgan

 How to Know Where to Register a DBA?

-The U.S. Small Business Administration website can assist you in searching for the specific contact information for your state and the requirements for the filing process.
+From my experience, the U.S. Small Business Administration website can assist you in searching for specific contact information for your state and the requirements for the filing process.

 Once you have filed your DBA form, you will be issued a certificate of assumed name (or something similar), proving that your business uses this name.